 NASA – Seriously…who doesn’t like daily pics of cool space shit?

-Clyde Butcher – I LOVE photography, and black and white studies, ala Ansel Adams, rings my bell like Quasimodo.
+Clyde Butcher – I LOVE photography, and black and white studies, a Ansel Adams, ring my bell like Quasimodo.
 I was recently in Sarasota and got turned onto Clyde by a friend who knows how much I dig his kind of work.
 Simply stunning.

 Brave New Films – The mission of BNF is to champion social justice issues by using a model of media, education, and grassroots volunteer involvement that inspires, empowers, motivates and teaches civic participation and makes a difference.
 They take it right to the man!!!

 The Big Shift by Mark Freedman – Marc Freedman has been a great friend, and you’ll never meet a man more aptly described a “dear.”
 The dude is sweet as pie and criminally brilliant when it comes to seeing the opportunities that aging boomers have to be real leaders…in the way they finally grow up.

 Shock of Gray: The Aging of the World’s Population and How it Pits Young Against Old, Child Against Parent, Worker Against Boss, Company Against Rival, and Nation Against Nation by Ted C. Fishman – I met Ted Fishman when we both spoke at the Aspen Institutes Festival of Ideas a few years back.
 This book really has informed much of my thinking about aging from a global perspective.
 Want a tidbit?
 Try this on for size: “These days people are living longer lives than ever before.
 Ancient Romans expected to live an average of 25 years.
 Today, thanks to advanced medicine and nutrition, the worldwide average is 64.
 In all, we will enjoy 250 billion more years of life than if we had been born a century ago.”